UCN-LANY-PWU/vulnerable-sample-application/README.md

 **Note that this sample is for educational purposes and should not be used in production.**

+## Objective
+Use this application to analyze vulnerability to session fixation or Cross-Site Request Forgery (CSRF).
+You can then implement appropriate fixes to resolve these issues and improve the application's overall security.

 ## Key Vulnerabilities:

 1. **Session Fixation:**